-For the horns, trace just two horns onto the Wonder Under and iron to the green glitter felt.
-Cut out the horns and peel off the Wonder Under.
-Iron these pieces onto more green glitter felt and cut out.
-Now you have two very stiff horns with the Wonder Under sandwiched in between two layers of green felt.
-Set aside for later.
+For the horns, trace two horns onto fusible interfacing and follow the steps above to cut them from green glitter felt.
+Iron the two horns onto another piece of green glitter felt and cut them out.
+Now you have two very stiff horns made from two layers of felt.

-Step Two: Sew the horizontal fabrics to the front of the bag.
+Step Two: Sew the stripes on the front of the bag.

-The bottom of the monster bag has three fabrics sewn to the bottom.
+The bottom of the monster bag has three fabrics sewn to the bottom creating stripes.
 For these fabrics I didn’t use a pattern piece and I used three scraps of fabric.
 I finished off one side of each fabric scrap by ironing the edge of the fabric over 1/4″.

-Next, I positioned the pieces diagonally and horizontally along the bottom with the finished edge at the top.
-The top piece (the striped one on my bag) sits about 3.5″-4″ from the bottom edge of the tote bag.
-I started with the top piece and top-stitched it on along the finished edged.
-Then I did the orange and then the purple.
-The bottom edge of the purple fabric should be finished off to meet the bottom edge of the tote bag.
+Next, I positioned the pieces diagonally and horizontally along the bottom edge of the tote with the finished.
+The top piece (the striped one on my bag) sits about 3.5″ to 4″ from the bottom edge of the tote bag.
+Top stitch the fabric to the bag along the top edge.
+Start with the bottom piece.
+When you add the top piece (my purple piece) the bottom edge should be finished off to meet the bottom edge of the tote bag.
 I just folded it under and top stitched it down.
-The sides of these fabrics do not need to be folded under because they will end up in the seam allowance of the tote bag.
+The sides of these fabrics do not need to be finished as they will end up in the seam allowance of the tote bag.

 Step Three: Insert the zipper and pocket.